-The City will investigate partnerships that can be entered into and the feasibility of various mechanisms to establish a pedestrian accessway in the form of a linear park or green link.
+The City of Vincent will investigate partnerships that can be entered into and the feasibility of various mechanisms to establish a pedestrian accessway in the form of a linear park or green link.

-The City will then develop a plan that provides increased pedestrian and cycle amenity and access between Cheriton Street and Caversham Street.
+Vincent will then develop a plan that provides increased pedestrian and cycle amenity and access between Cheriton Street and Caversham Street.